Bankoga/golem/docs/config_rules.md

 region_loc is either (x, y) or (x, y, z).
 If layer_key's are enumerable then we can use (x, y, z) Not all region_locs @ the layer_key will have multiple cell indices.
 Some layers have a cell at each point instead of an array of cells at each point

-### Config Destination Substitutions
+### Config Pod Substitutions

 Config destinations are patterns that indicate where cells in a layer can project outputs.
 Substitution keywords are replaced during init with generated info.
-Furthermore, each destination applies to one or more activation type of cells.
+Furthermore, each pod applies to one or more activation type of cells.

 #### activation keys

-- e_type : excitory neuron only destination
+- e_type : excitory neuron only pod
-- i_type: inhibitory neuron only destination
+- i_type: inhibitory neuron only pod
-- m_type : modulatory neuron only destination
+- m_type : modulatory neuron only pod
-- num_type : excitory and inhibitory neuron only destination
+- num_type : excitory and inhibitory neuron only pod
-- all_type : all activation types destination
+- all_type : all activation types pod

 #### path substitution keys

 - pair : project to mirrored location in the paired problem domain
 - same : reuse current path data for the matching level of the new path
-- output : substitute the output paths to other nodes for the destination according to PD type
+- output : substitute the output paths to other nodes for the pod according to PD type
 - "name" : use the name as the key in the path
-- none : layer serves as a destination without any cells in the layer
+- none : layer serves as a pod without any cells in the layer
   - in other words, the layer will have dendrites that receive from it but it won't return any outputs
 - adjacent : projects to neighboring destinations
   - all vs specific adjacency?